mogli0528/work_note/dev_tools/python/doc/science_compute/chapter2.md

     /usr/local/lib/python2.7/dist-packages/ipykernel_launcher.py:3: RuntimeWarning: invalid value encountered in remainder This is separate from the ipykernel package so we can avoid doing imports until

+The elements of `a` are read using this index order.
+'C' means to index the elements in row-major, C-style order, with the last axis index changing fastest, back to the first axis index changing slowest.
+'F' means to index the elements in column-major, Fortran-style order, with the first index changing fastest, and the last index changing slowest.
+Note that the 'C' and 'F' options take no account of the memory layout of the underlying array, and only refer to the order of axis indexing.
+'A' means to read the elements in Fortran-like index order if `a` is Fortran *contiguous* in memory, C-like order otherwise.
+'K' means to read the elements in the order they occur in memory, except for reversing the data when strides are negative.
+By default, 'C' index order is used.